 Washington County, PA

 We began our work in Washington County in 2012.
-For nearly 10 years, we have collaborated with Washington County families and residents to defend their health against the impacts of shale gas development.
+For nearly 10 years, we have collaborated with Washington County families, residents, and health professionals to defend their health — and their patients' health — against the impacts of shale gas development.
 Of our accomplishments in Washington County, a notable moment for our organization was the 2019 community meeting we held in Canonsburg, where more than 200 community members met to discuss childhood cancers in the area.
 This meeting propelled a movement to open discussions on the topic and encouraged local residents to advocate for further conducted research and policy changes.

 Westmoreland County, PA

 EHP created multiple resources for health care professionals to better understand the levels of air pollution and associated health risks for their patients living in Westmoreland County, and presented at the Westmoreland Medical Society Meeting.
 We also created resources, specifically on Naturally Occurring Radioactive Materials (NORMs) to help local policymakers better understand the health threats to their constituents.

 Sandoval County, NM